Malaria & Safety – Ankarafantsika NP

 Safety

 We consider Ankarafantsika National Park to be a safe destination.
 Most of the established parks in Madagascar are safe to visit in our opinion, especially if traveling with a reputable tour operator.
-Most cities and big towns in the country see some crime – it is therefore recommended to take normal safety procedures when visiting urban centers on your trip.
-Read 'Cities & Urban Areas: Safety Precautions' below for more information.
+For reasons of road safety and the possibility of theft and banditry, avoid traveling on the roads between Mahajanga and Antananarivo after dark.
+Most cities and big towns in Madagascar experience some crime, so take normal safety measures when visiting urban centers.
+Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-For up-to-date information about traveling in Madagascar, it is always worth checking the government travel advisories (see the ‘Safety & Security – Madagascar’ link below).
+For up-to-date information about traveling in Madagascar, check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).

 Malaria & Vaccinations

 It is recommended to have several vaccinations before coming to Madagascar.
-Malaria is the biggest health concern.
-Although malaria risk is the highest in the Wet summer months, it is important to take antimalarial medication throughout the year.
-Wearing long sleeves and trousers in the evening and using a good mosquito repellent (those containing DEET are most effective) also help to minimize the risk of being bitten in the first place.
+Malaria is the biggest health concern in Ankarafantsika.
+Although malaria risk is highest in the Wet summer months (November to March), it is important to take antimalarial medication throughout the year.
+Wearing long sleeves and trousers in the evening and using mosquito repellent (those containing DEET are most effective) help to minimize the risk of being bitten in the first place.

 Wildlife Viewing